-Set an example: Your influence on the behavior of your team cannot be overstated.
-Everything starts at the top so that’s why it’s important to set an example.
+Your influence on the behavior of your team cannot be overstated.
+Everything starts at the top, so that’s why it’s important to set an example.
 Don’t indulge in gossip and if an employee wants to “dish” about someone else or share petty grievances, discourage it.
-You especially don’t want your team complaining or sharing personal information they learned about a client during a massage, for example.
-Maintain a high standard when it comes to discussing others and your team will get the message.
+You especially don’t want your team to complain or share personal information they learned about a client during a massage, for example.
+Maintain a high standard when it comes to discussing others, and your team will get the message.

-Hold a meeting: As part of a team meeting, share your concerns about gossip in the workplace.
+As part of a team meeting, share your concerns about gossip in the workplace.
 Emphasize that you want open communication between team members and not complaints behind someone’s back.
-Also talk about the damage petty gossip can do to morale and relationships.
-You want everyone on your team to respect each other and that means encouraging directness if there is a problem.
+Also, talk about the damage petty gossip can do to morale and relationships.
+You want everyone on your team to respect each other, which means encouraging directness if there is a problem.

-Have a one-on-one: In some cases, you will need to have a one-on-one with someone on your team who is stirring the pot with gossip.
+In some cases, you will need to have a one-on-one with someone on your team who is stirring the pot with gossip.
 Make it a private conversation, even going out for coffee if necessary to confront the individual to avoid drawing attention.
-Make it clear, the behavior can no longer be tolerated since it is having a negative impact on your spa or massage practice.
+Make it clear; the behavior can no longer be tolerated since it negatively impacts your spa or massage practice.
 You may want to address the consequences if the behavior continues.

 Don’t tolerate bullies

 If there is someone on your team who is bullying, talk to the individual.
 Possibly the person is going through a bad time.
-Some people also don’t know how to communicate with others so you might want to offer tips on how an employee can give another feedback without being negative or humiliating them.
-After that, monitor the situation, check in regularly with the individual and provide feedback.
+Some people also don’t know how to communicate with others, so you might want to offer tips on how an employee can give another feedback without being negative or humiliating.
+After that, monitor the situation, check-in regularly with the individual, and provide feedback.

 At meetings, celebrate the achievements of your entire team.
-Cite examples of outstanding performance by every individual for their contributions to better client service, retail sales, marketing or streamlined operations.
-Hopefully the individual will get the message that your spa or massage practice values teamwork.
+Cite examples of outstanding performance by every individual to contribute to better client service, retail sales, marketing, or streamlined operations.
+Hopefully, the individual will get the message that your spa or massage practice values teamwork.

 Your spa or massage practice will thrive through teamwork.
 Make that a constant message.